 A two button Zegna suit with a notched lapel.

-This is the on-trend lapel style for 2011 / 2012, with the actual cut again given away by the name: pointed lapel / peak lapel (the difference again comes down to which side of the Atlantic you lean towards).
+This is presently the on-trend lapel style, with the actual cut again given away by the name: pointed lapel / peak lapel (the difference again comes down to which side of the Atlantic you lean towards).
 Cutting across the chest, the pointed lapel enhances the much coveted V shape of the male physique, enhancing that elusive masculine quality I’ve referred to throughout this guide.

 The only question remains as to what size the peak should be, which is really a question of confidence: how large to you dare wear them?
 Personally I opt for a natural balance, where the peak sits half way between the top of my arm and the lapel’s natural line.
 Anything more I find excessive, too 1970s-comeback, and anything less feels pointless.

-Takeaway: the most fashionable style of lapel for 2011 / 2012.
+Takeaway: this season’s most fashionable style of lapel.
 Perfect with both single breasted and double breasted suits.

 A peak / pointed lapel from Gucci.